 Lord Derby’s Anomalure (Anomalurus derbianus) in Nyungwe National Park, Rwanda.
 Image courtesy of Wildlife Conservation Society-Rwanda Program

-Modified from an original article on Mongabay.com:
+Adapted from an article on Mongabay.com:

 Citation for the scientific paper: